-- (b) In its application, the school district shall provide evidence through official minutes of the board of trustees that local school community stakeholders were involved in the consideration and development of the proposed variance to standards.
-Stakeholder groups include trustees, administrators, teachers, classified school staff, parents, community members, and students as applicable.
-A district shall provide evidence it adopted its application for variance at an official, properly noticed meeting of its board of trustees. - (c) An application for variance to standards to take effect at the beginning of the academic year is due in writing to the Superintendent of Public Instruction no later than the first Monday in March.
+- (c) An application for variance to standards to take effect at the beginning of the academic year is due in writing to the Superintendent of Public Instruction no later than the first Monday in March.
 An application for variance to standards to take effect the second semester of the academic year is due in writing to the Superintendent of Public Instruction no later than the first Monday in July. - (d) Upon receipt, the Superintendent of Public Instruction shall refer applications for variance to standards to a pre-appointed review board.
-The Superintendent of Public Instruction shall facilitate and provide organizational support for the meetings of the review board. - (i) The review board shall consist of the following, appointed by the Superintendent of Public Instruction from a list of qualifying individuals jointly endorsed by MEA- MFT, Montana Rural Education Association (MREA), Montana Small Schools Alliance (MSSA), School Administrators of Montana (SAM), and Montana School Boards Association (MTSBA): one trustee, one district superintendent, one high school principal, one elementary principal, two high school teachers, and two elementary school teachers. - (ii) As needed, the review board shall seek advice from experts. - (A) The Superintendent of Public Instruction shall solicit a pool of experts from curriculum groups and
+The Superintendent of Public Instruction shall facilitate and provide organizational support for the meetings of the review board. - (i) The review board shall consist of the following, appointed by the Superintendent of Public Instruction from a list of qualifying individuals jointly endorsed by MEA- MFT, Montana Rural Education Association (MREA), Montana Small Schools Alliance (MSSA), School Administrators of Montana (SAM), and Montana School Boards Association (MTSBA): one trustee, one district superintendent, one high school principal, one elementary principal, two high school teachers, and two elementary school teachers. - (ii) As needed, the review board shall seek advice from experts. - (A) The Superintendent of Public Instruction shall solicit a pool of experts from curriculum groups and educational associations to serve "on call" in an advisory capacity. - (B) The Superintendent of Public Instruction shall notify the review board of the pool participants with rationale and present them for review board approval. - (C) The review board shall notify the Superintendent of Public Instruction when and what

-- (b) In its application, the school district shall provide evidence through official minutes of the board of trustees that local school community stakeholders were involved in the consideration and development of the proposed variance to an assurance standard or a section of assurance standards.
-Stakeholder groups include trustees, administrators, teachers, classified school staff, parents families, community members, and students as applicable.
-A district shall provide evidence it adopted its application for variance at an official, properly noticed meeting of its board of trustees. - (c) An application for variance to an assurance standard or a section of assurance standards.to take effect at the beginning of the academic year is due in writing to the Superintendent of Public Instruction no later than the first second Monday in March October for the current academic year.
+- meeting of its board of trustees. - (c) An application for variance to an assurance standard or a section of assurance standards.to take effect at the beginning of the academic year is due in writing to the Superintendent of Public Instruction no later than the first second Monday in March October for the current academic year.
 An application for variance to standards to take effect the second semester of the academic year is due in writing to the Superintendent of Public Instruction no later than the first Monday in July. - (d) Upon receipt, the Superintendent of Public Instruction shall refer applications for variance to an assurance standards or a section of assurance standards to a pre- appointed review board.
-The Superintendent of Public Instruction shall facilitate and provide organizational support for the meetings of the review board. - (i) The review board shall consist of the following, appointed by the Superintendent of Public Instruction and approved by the Board of Public Education seek advice from experts.from a list of qualifying individuals jointly endorsed by MEA-MFT, Montana Rural Education Association (MREA), Montana Small Schools Alliance (MSSA), School Administrators of Montana (SAM), and Montana School Boards Association (MTSBA): one trustee, one district superintendent, one high school principal, one elementary principal, two high school teachers, and two elementary school teachers, one tribal educational associations to serve "on call" in an advisory capacity.
+The Superintendent of Public Instruction shall facilitate and provide organizational support for the meetings of the review board. - (i) The review board shall consist of the following, appointed by the Superintendent of Public Instruction and approved by the Board of Public Education-seek advice from experts.from a list of qualifying individuals jointly endorsed by MEA-MFT, Montana Rural Education Association (MREA), Montana Small Schools Alliance (MSSA), School Administrators of Montana (SAM), and Montana School Boards Association (MTSBA): one trustee, one district superintendent, one high school principal, one elementary principal, two high school teachers, and two elementary school teachers, one tribal council representative, and one family or community representative. - (ii) As needed, the review board shall seek advice from experts. - (A) The Superintendent of Public Instruction shall solicit a pool of experts from curriculum groups and educational associations to serve "on call" in an advisory capacity.